 - If BSA is used, it must be free of gonadotropins and proteases (either crystalline or RIA grade is generally satisfactory);

 - Heat gelatin solutions to 60°C for maximum solubility (1% gelatin for ELISAs, 0.1% for solid phase assays);

-- For the pituitary hormones hFSH, hLH, hPRL, and hTSH, the recommended dilution buffer is
+- Recommended dilution buffer for the pituitary hormones hFSH, hLH, hPRL, and hTSH:

 - Avoid re-lyophilization, as this will cause the hormone to lose significant activity.
 If material is re-lyophilized, it should be assayed again prior to use.

 - Do NOT freeze-thaw reconstituted samples repeatedly.
-The reconstituted hormone should be subdivided into working aliquots and stored at or below -15°C as soon as possible after resuspension.
+The reconstituted hormone should be subdivided into working aliquots and stored at -15°C or colder as soon as possible after resuspension.